mattsrc/opentx-lua-rssi-histogram/README.md

 ![Histogram RSSI Graph](./images/histogram_rssi.png)

 This makes it fast and easy to know how RSSI ranged over a flight and see if there were any outlier events.

-You lose time correlation but gain the ability to see trends better.
-Both have their place and are useful in different situations.
+Both types of graphs have their place and are useful in different situations.

 ## Why is a RSSI Histogram Useful?

 Peace of mind and easy field experiments.

 With a typical Taranis setup, you can set an alarm at an RSSI of 45 or so and you'll know when RSSI is "bad".
-But if one of your planes is flying at 300m with an RSSI in the 70s and a different plane in the 50s, you'll have no indication that the second plane is marginal.
-The histogram makes it very easy to see the problem in the field by glancing at the graph between flights.
+But if one of your planes is flying at 300 meters with an RSSI in the 70s and a different plane in the 50s, you'll have no indication that the second plane is marginal.
+The histogram makes it easy to see the problem in the field by glancing at the graph between flights.

 As far as experiments, here are a few examples: